Sfinx/dart-bm/README.md

 5. Issue ./imx_usb

-6. User LED will be on, and serial tty echo mode will be enabled
+6. The spl.imx will be loaded first and u-boot.imx second over SDP.
+The progress can be monitored and controlled by serial termianl.